KevinMX/support-matrix/LicheePi4A/OpenWRT/README.md

 ### Logging into the System

-Log into the system via serial port.
+Logging into the system via serial port.

 Upon initial boot, it will automatically log in as the root user.

-## Expected Outcome
+## Expected Results

 The system should boot up properly and allow login via the onboard serial port.

-## Actual Outcome
+## Actual Results

 The system boots up successfully and allows login via the onboard serial port.

 ### Boot Information

-Screen recording (from flashing the image to logging into the system):
+Screen recording (from flash the image to logging into the system):

 [![asciicast](https://asciinema.org/a/DNRiqiUpdDxlAWHnSkQTvqsNt.svg)](https://asciinema.org/a/DNRiqiUpdDxlAWHnSkQTvqsNt)